-- Creating a Plug-in Offline Client Boot System for use with Plug-in Live Client for Windows - Adding a NetVault Bare Metal Recovery Client to the Plug-in Server for use with Plug-in Live Client for Windows - NOTE: The only configurations required apply to the use of the Plug-in Server.
+- · Creating a Plug-in Offline Client Boot System - Adding a NetVault Bare Metal Recovery Client to the Plug-in Server for use with Plug-in Live Client - NOTE: The only configurations required apply to the use of the Plug-in Server.
 There are no configuration requirements necessary with the Plug-in Live Client, and there are no configuration options available.

-Creating a Plug-in Offline Client Boot System for use with Plug-in Live Client for Windows
+Creating a Plug-in Offline Client Boot System